-We derive revenue from charter flights, which include our jet club, GRP, fractional programs, wholesale, retail, and from our MRO services.
+We derive revenue from charter flights, which include our jet club, GRP (until June 30, 2023), fractional programs, wholesale, and retail.
+We also derive revenue from our MRO services and management fees related to the Volato Agreement.

 Customers prepay us in advance for member flights based on contractual rates depending on the type of flight.
 We then recognize revenue from these prepayments upon completion of a flight.